loust/MataHacks-2021-Python-webscraping/README.md

     * Parse a paragraph from a Wikipedia article
     * Parse a table from a website or a Wikipedia article
     * Parse forum posts from a forum
+    * Implement one of the tutorials from the links below and modify it.
     * Head to https://webscraping.us/blog/ and try to see how far you can get using Scrapy